Kolzam RegioVan: Origin

 In the 1990s, the PKP Group owned 6 railcars produced by Kolzam (SN81) and 6 by ZNTK Poznań (Class 207M).

 The PKP planned a rolling stock renewal programme in the 1990s in which they were to receive the 16 ordered Pendolino ETR 460s, 50 EU11/EU43 from Bombardier Transportation Polska and a few hundred railcars for local connections.
 The order for the Pendolinos was cancelled in 2000 after the Supreme Audit Office identified serious shortcomings in their tender processes, and also due to the precarious financial situation PKP was in.
 In 2002 all of the delivered EU11 locomotives were sold to the Italian passenger transportation company Ferrovie dello Stato Italiane.

 The order for the latter railcars never happened.
 But both Kolzam and ZNTK Poznań had drawn up plans and began a full structural project to create the railcar, and built the high-floor Kolzam 208M (SA104 and SA122) which was commercially used from 1996–2013.

-By the end of 2000 after the restructure of the financing of the PKP for regional transportation, which created the Przewozy Regionalne which allowed the company to use finances for rolling stock.
+By the end of 2000 after the restructure of the financing of the PKP for regional transportation, which created the Polregio which allowed the company to use finances for rolling stock.
 Which meant the company chose to order one, two and three unit railcars.

 Together with Kolzam ZNTK Poznań built the ZNTK Poznań Regio Tramp and Pesa with the Pesa 214M.